omargfh/learn-german-script/README.md

 ## Scoring
 Correct answers increment score by 10.
 Incorrect answers decrement score by 5.
 The score is capped at 0.
 The score is displayed at the end of the game.

+## Responses
+The script will respond to the user's correct input with a random response from the `responses.py` file.
+The script will respond to the user's incorrect input with a random response from the `responses.py` file.

+1. Correct Responses
+- Correct!
+One more...
+- Fabuolous!
+Let's have another.
+- That's amazing!
+Let's continue.
+- Keep it up that way!
+- You're doing great.
+- That is insane.
+You are amazing.
+- Superb.
+Keep going!
+- You are on your way, man!
+- You are making us proud, buddy.
+- Hey, have one more on your way.
+- You are so good at this.
+- Let's have some more!
+- Can you do more?
+Definetly!

+2. Incorrect Responses
+- Let's try again, shall we?
+- I bet you can do it this time.
+- That is not quite right.
+- Maybe you can do it this time?
+- Hey, don't feel down.
+Try again.
+- You should have another guess at this.
+- I am sorry, but this is incorrect.
+Shall we try one more time?

 ## Challenges with Unicode
 The script assumes `utf-8` encoding for the use of umlauts.
 However, provided CSV files designate umlauts with an extra `e` next to the regular version of the character.
 Similarly, Eszett is `ss`.